 SHARING YOUR SUCCESS STORY

-So, after you’ve created your success story, it’s time to share it with others.
+So, after you’ve written your success story, it’s time to share it with others.

 There are many ways to share your success story, such as including it in your regular newsletter or featuring it on your organization’s website.
 It’s also helpful to include it in your annual report to illustrate the progress of your programs.
 Your board members, partners, and funders will love getting updates on program outcomes and impact.